AlessandroBregoli/rdag/report/report.md

 In this assignment I studied the time complexity of the single source shortest path algorithm, both form a theoretical and practical point of view.
-In fact, while the theoretical implementation is proved to has a time complexity fo $O(V+E)$, in practice a poor choiche of the data structure can drammatically worsen the complexity of the algorithm.
+In fact, while the theoretical implementation is proved to have a time complexity of $O(V+E)$, in practice a poor choice of the data structure can dramatically worsen the complexity of the algorithm.

 # Bibliography